 The Pure Southern Land IMA (Enterprise Dunedin, Tourism Waitaki, Clutha Development and Great South) have been allocated $1.5 million in total over a two to four year timeframe, to support events in the region.
 Contestable funding will be available to events organisers, subject to criteria set out by the RTO responsible for each region.
 The key outcome of Pure Southern Land-facilitated funding is to maximise the economic benefit of events by attracting domestic visitation and spend across the business community.

-Enterprise Dunedin is the Regional Tourism Organisation for Dunedin, New Zealand and is one of 30 regional tourism organisations in New Zealand and works with the local tourism industry, businesses, event organisers, conference organisers, national and international media, trade wholesalers, inbound tour operators, travel agents, Tourism New Zealand and the Tourism Industry Association New Zealand to promote awareness of Dunedin as the nature and heritage destination of New Zealand.
+Enterprise Dunedin is the Regional Tourism Organisation for Dunedin, New Zealand and is one of 30 regional tourism organisations in New Zealand and works with the local tourism industry, businesses, event organisers, conference organisers, national and international media, trade wholesalers, inbound tour operators, travel agents, Tourism New Zealand and the Tourism Industry Association New Zealand.

 Enterprise Dunedin assists export-ready operators with opportunities to reach their markets by promoting the city to trade, industry, media and consumers as a desirable visitor destination, both nationally and internationally.
 The organisation takes part in and initiates travel trade road shows around the world and New Zealand's largest annual international tourism trade show, TRENZ, which brings together many of the country's operators and international tourism buyers to showcase products, forge relationships and organise business for seasons ahead.